Tertiary Colors: The Key to Adding Interest

 Examples of Tertiary Colors and Their Effects

-Common tertiary colors on the wheel are blue-green, blue-violet, red-violet, yellow-orange, red-orange, and yellow-green.
+Common tertiary colors are blue-green, blue-violet, red-violet, yellow-orange, red-orange, and yellow-green.
 Others include yellow-magenta, blue-magenta, yellow-brown, and red-brown.

-• Red-violet: The color is rich, warm, and associated with luxury, elegance, and mystery.
-It evokes feelings of sophistication and richness.
+• Red-violet: A rich, warm color associated with luxury, elegance, and mystery.
+It evokes feelings of sophistication.

-• Blue-violet: It creates a feeling of elegance and luxury.
-It’s often used in interior design, advertising, and fashion.
+• Blue-violet: Creates a feeling of elegance and luxury.
+Common in interior design, advertising, and fashion.

-• Red-orange: It’s a warm and energetic color that evokes energy, warmth, and enthusiasm.
-Red-orange is also associated with autumn and fall.
-The tertiary color creates a sense of drama and excitement.
+• Red-orange: A warm and energetic color that evokes energy, warmth, and enthusiasm.
+Red-orange is also associated with autumn and fall and creates a sense of drama and excitement.

 • Blue-green: A cool and soothing hue associated with the forest, nature, and the ocean.
 It brings the element of serenity and tranquility.